I don’t want to spend time doing something or anything, let’s just go digital.

 Buying a book for fun just feels like a promise to yourself to someday be the holder of this knowledge or story and maybe that it will change your life.
 Or maybe it’ll just sit on the shelf collecting dust until you donate it away, who knows what the future will bring, but the future is better with books.

 The Last Bookstore is one such beautiful space to be able to peruse.
-The building itself is contradictory in that it’s a behemoth of a space, and yet simultaneously feels cosy.
-It’s decked out with warm brown leather couches, different themed areas, and book inspired artwork fill the space.
+The building itself is contradictory in that it’s a behemoth of a space, and yet simultaneously feels cozy.
+It’s decked out with warm brown leather couches, different themed areas, and book inspired artwork to fill the space.

 If you get a chance to visit you should.